Strange metal from incoherent bosons: Results

-Our calculations reveal that the incoherent transport due to the charged bosons contributes to the Drude-like response at finite frequencies.
-Furthermore, in this regime the momentum relaxation rate, ${\tau^{-1} \sim k_B T/\hbar}$ scales linearly with temperature up to logarithmic corrections.
-In overdoped cuprates, line-shapes of the optical conductivity as a function of frequency remarkably follows such classic Drude form~\cite{van2003quantum}.
-A close relationship between the scattering rates of the charge carriers and linear-in-$T$ behavior is established across several families of overdoped cuprates~\cite{legros2019universal,bruin2013similarity}.
-In Fig.~(\ref{Fig:resistivty}a) we present the full optical conductivity as a function of frequency $\omega$ for the following parameter choices, $\gamma=1.0$, $Q_0=\pi/2$, $\mu_0=0.05$ and $\tilde{g}_b=1.0$.
-The real part of the optical conductivity shows a sharp peak at low temperature, $T=0.07$.
-The peak broadens progressively as the temperature increases to $T=0.7$ as presented in Fig.~(\ref{Fig:Drude}b) to Fig.~(\ref{Fig:Drude}d).
+Moreover, our calculations reveal that the incoherent transport due to the charged bosons contributes to the Drude-like response at finite frequencies.
+Furthermore, in this regime, the transport momentum relaxation rate, ${\tau^{-1} \sim k_B T/\hbar}$, scales linearly with temperature up to logarithmic corrections.
+In overdoped cuprates, line-shapes of the optical conductivity as a function of frequency remarkably follow such classic Drude form~\cite{van2003quantum}.
+Furthermore, a close relationship between the scattering rates of the charge carriers and linear-in-$T$ behavior is established across several families of overdoped cuprates~\cite{legros2019universal,bruin2013similarity}.
+In Fig.~(\ref{Fig:resistivty}a), we present the full optical conductivity as a function of frequency $\omega$ for the following parameter choices, $\gamma=1.0$, $Q_0=\pi/2$, $\mu_0=0.05$ and $\tilde{g}_b=1.0$.
+The real part of the optical conductivity exhibits a sharp peak at a low temperature, $T=0.07$, similar to ac-conductivity experiments in the ``good strange metal'' regime.
+The peak broadens progressively as the temperature increases to $T=0.7$, as presented in Fig.~(\ref{Fig:Drude}b) to Fig.~(\ref{Fig:Drude}d).
 We obtain from Eq.~(\ref{eq:8}) a longitudinal conductivity that varies as $T^{-1}$ (up to logarithmic corrections), which participates in a Drude-like response at finite frequency.
-This result is unusual enough to be noticed, since, within the holographic framework, it is currently a matter of intense discussions to decide whether a fixed point can produce incoherent transport, which contributes to the Drude conductivity~\cite{hartnoll2018holographic,faulkner2010strange,BlakeHallAngle15,ZaanenRPB_Holo,hartnoll2015theory,amoretti2019universal}.
-Our simple model provides an example of such behavior.
+This is an astonishing outcome of our theory.
+The Planckian dissipation within the holographic framework appears to be a highly generic feature of the dense many-body entangled quantum matter~\cite{hartnoll2018holographic,faulkner2010strange,BlakeHallAngle15,ZaanenRPB_Holo,hartnoll2015theory,amoretti2019universal}.
+However, within such a holographic duality approach, it is still undecided whether a fixed point can produce incoherent transport contributing to the Drude conductivity.
+Our straightforward model illustrates such Drude behavior with a Planckian dissipation rate.